DevMountain/Hosting-Digital-Ocean/README.md

 - If you are using React Router's browserHistory, you'll need to use Node's built-in ```path.join()``` method as a catch-all to ensure the index.html file is given on the other routes.
 Although ```path``` is built in, you must require it with ```const path = require('path');```.
 Then invoke the ```join()``` method in your server near the end, below all other endpoints, since this endpoint uses an asterisk as a catch-all for everything other than specified endpoints.
     ```js
+    const path = require('path'); // Usually moved to the start of file

     app.get('*', (req, res)=>{
         res.sendFile(path.join(__dirname, '../build/index.html'));
     });